Where will our property markets be in 3 years?

 So what’s ahead?

-House price growth around Australia has been slowing in recent months, led by Sydney and Melbourne, Australia’s largest and most expensive property markets where prices are falling gently.
+House price growth around Australia has been slowing in recent months, led by falling values in many locations in Sydney and Melbourne, Australia’s largest and most expensive property markets.

 That trend looks set to continue driven by tighter lending standards from Australia’s banking regulator – APRA at a time that our banks being allergic to risk following their belting in the Royal Banking Commission, along with weak wage growth, affordability constraints, an increase in apartment supply.

-In short…a soft landing with further price falls in the short term.
+In short… we’re in for a soft landing with further price falls in the short term and the stabilising real estate values .

 Taking inflation into account, modest price declines were forecast in most capital cities over the next 12 months.